ovhlabs/knowledge-base/en/_posts/2016-06-15-getting-started-with-queue-as-a-service.md

 # Getting started

 The OVH Queue PaaS has been built so that you can connect painlessly to it.
-Topics are automatically created at the first request and a partitionning strategy is applied by default.
+Topics are automatically created at the first request and a partitioning strategy (3 partitionis per topic) is applied by default.

 ## Joining the lab